macho-catt/100-days-of-code/log.md

 **Thoughts:** I got back from big bear yesterday, and I decided to take most of the vacation as a break from coding (which was much needed).
 I did a little bit during vacation, and I started creating a tictactoe game.
 I found the other fcc project (Markdown Previewer) a little uninteresting so I decided to do tictactoe instead.
 I need to get back into the rhythm this week.
 I've been coding for almost two months now (one month of 100 days of code) and a month ago I didn't know React.
 Now, I've made four react projects without following any tutorials, and all projects have pretty decent CSS.
 Not only that, but I had to take two weekends as vacations, and I still had pretty good progress.
 My goal for this month is to use D3 with react and learn some backend.

+### Day 23: June 16, 2021
+#####

+**Today's Progress**: Finished tictactoe, started part3 of fullstackopen

+**Thoughts:** I finished the tictactoe project.
+Once I figured out how to find the winner, the rest of the project came easily.
+I decided to skip the D3 projects for now (will come back to them later) and start learning about the backend.
+I started on fso part3, which teaches node and express.
+Once I finish this section, I will go over fcc lessons on backend and the projects.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**